 For example, if a home sold for $100,000 and was 1,000 square feet, that home’s price per square foot would be $100.

 Price per square foot is very relative to the area in question—both by city and sometimes even by neighborhood.
 That is why we try to pull comps as close to the home in question as possible.

 Now that we have some comparable sold home prices in price per square foot, we can figure out our home’s ARV.
 The equation is simple: Take the average price per square foot and multiply it by the square footage of your property.

-Using the price per square foot from the example above, if our home was 1,200 square feet, our calculated after repair value
+Using the price per square foot from the example above, if our home was 1,200 square feet, our calculated after repair value would be $120,000.

 Most of the value in your home is determined by the number of beds and baths, square footage, and lot size.
 But there are other things that go into a home’s value, too.

 If your home has a garage and none of the comparable homes did, then you could bet that your home is going to be worth more in the same condition.
 Sheds, carports, tornado shelters (given location necessity), or other amenities can also add value to your home and should be considered when looking at comparative homes.

 There are many, many more things that won’t have an affect on price but can affect how quickly you sell the home.
 You shouldn’t consider these when determining ARV.

 For example, taking down a wall between two living spaces to create a more open concept will not add a whole lot of value to the house, but it will create a much more appealing home to the market and cause it to sell faster.
 And paint color can dramatically affect how desirable a home is to potential buyers, but it won’t make much of a difference to the price you can sell the home for.

 Why You Should Get a Second ARV Opinion